Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Ablation and Error Analysis

-To examine the improvement each training stage contributes to model performance, an ablation study is conducted based on the overall metrics for Qwen and DeepSeek.
-We track the executability, output-format compliance, and instruction-code consistency across training stages.
+To examine how each training stage contributes to learning of queueing mechanisms, an ablation study is conducted based on the overall metrics for Qwen and DeepSeek.
+We track executability, output-format compliance, and instruction-mechanism consistency across training stages.
 Table~\ref{tab:ablation_overall_summary} summarizes these stage-wise effects, which reports the aggregated performance changes across the three training stages for both models.